Introductory or Advanced – Facilitated by Linda Kohanov

 This workshop is for people who want to develop a deeper connection to their own spirit and a more soulful connection to others, whether this quest is reflected in an established religion, a formal spiritual practice, or a desire to connect with something larger than the modern human ego affords.
 Those who would like to bring compassion, vision, and non-predatory power into business, politics, and social activism contexts will also learn skills to bring people together for a common cause.

-Lisa Zinzow — a participant in the January workshop — shared the following: “This workshop totally rocked!
+Lisa Zinzow — a participant in a previous edition of this workshop — shared the following: “This workshop totally rocked!
 Everything was pertinent and useful.
 It satisfied my need for concrete information that I can use in difficult situations with people as well as my need for self-discovery and growth.”

 Ultimately, as Linda stresses in her book, this work is about transforming “the power plays, traumas, and relational habits we must alter to move forward productively as free, empowered people.
 Here we stretch beyond ‘liberal’ and ‘conservative’ agendas, looking at behavior patterns that wreak havoc beneath the surface of all cultural, religious, business, political, scientific, and philosophical persuasions.”